Progress

 Participating Partners

-The Water Quality Goal Implementation Team (WQGIT) leads the effort to achieve this outcome.
-It works in partnership with the Vital Habitats Goal Implementation Team and the Scientific, Technical Assessment and Reporting Team (STAR).
+The Water Quality Goal Implementation Team (GIT) leads the effort to achieve this outcome.
+It works in partnership with the Habitat GIT, Sustainable Fisheries GIT, Maintain Healthy Watersheds GIT, Enhance Partnering, Leadership and Management GIT and the Scientific, Technical Assessment and Reporting Team (STAR).

 Participating partners include: